trevclaridge/Name-Generator-Extension/README.md

 # Name Generator Extension (NGE)

-This is a chrome extension that generates a list of five random names of various themes and categories; useful for GMs and DMs of TTRPGS.
+This is a chrome extension that generates a list of random names of various themes and categories; useful for GMs and DMs of TTRPGS.

 ## Categories of names currently supported:
 * Elf names (with Elven clan names)